kuma0128/GTFO_Anarchy/profile/README.md

 ```1.0.1```

-- Added some convinience plugins
+- Added some convenience plugins

 ```1.0.0```